History shows UK markets shrug off elections

 LONDON Three weeks ahead of an election that seems likely to produce no clear winner and trigger a bout of political uncertainty, the temptation for foreign investors to cut and run from British assets should be intense.

 Yet as strategists and investment managers pore over the parliamentary permutations that might follow the May 7 poll, financial markets have barely flinched.
-And judging by market behaviour around the seven British elections from 1983 onwards, that's not as surprising as it might seem.
+And judging by market behavior around the past six British elections, that's not as surprising as it might seem.

 As Deutsche Bank economist George Buckley says: "There are few 'good' outcomes for the financial markets."